-Guiding Documents: Applicants should describe how the project is consistent with state planning priorities, and regional and local land use planning priorities described in the Lake Tahoe Region's Sustainable Communities Strategy, the Conservancy's Tahoe Livable Communities (TLC) Program, and/or local area plans.
+Guiding Documents: Applicants should describe how the project is consistent with state planning priorities, and regional and local land use planning priorities described in the Lake Tahoe Regional Plan, the Lake Tahoe Region's Sustainable Communities Strategy, the Conservancy's Tahoe Livable Communities (TLC) Program, and/or local area plans.
 In addition, because all Proposition 1 projects must have a water focus, applicants must demonstrate the link between their sustainable communities project and water quality, wetlands, or watershed protection or restoration.